marchowardbegins/AlgoHive/README.md

 [![alt text](algohive_header.png)](https://github.com/marchowardbegins/algohive)
 # Algohive
 ## Crowdsourcing cryptocurrency prediction algorithms.
 Project Algohive's mission is to share the best projects on cryptocurrency price prediction and leverage the power of the crowd to make them better.

-The projects listed here are all members of the AlgoHive Project, a [community](https://algohive.com/) of data scientists, machine learning experts, crypto traders, financial analysts, angel investors and all-around hackers that are working together to help make cryptocurrency trading safeer, smarter and easier.
+The projects listed here are all members of the AlgoHive Project, a [community](https://algohive.com/) of data scientists, machine learning experts, crypto traders, financial analysts, angel investors and all-around doers that are working together to help make cryptocurrency trading safer, smarter and easier.

 > *We love algorithms, crypto, machine learning and AI and work together to ultimately develop the most predictive cryptocurrency algorithm in the world.*